Duc-Developer/react-for-quill/README.md

 A [Quill] component for [React].

-It is based on bun, quill v2
+It is based on bun & quill v2

 See [live demo]

 [quill]: https://quilljs.com